anayjoshi/cronus/docs/tutorial.rst

             time.sleep(0.5)
             print datetime.datetime.now()

 Unfortunately, the above methodology does not take into account the time taken by the function `do_some_work`.
-Cronus is meant to solve the above mentioned problem.
+Cronus helps us solve this.

 .. code-block:: python

-    import cronus
+    import cronus.beat as beat
     import time
     import datetime